 d) George Burnham is running short of cash at home.
 He needs some money to buy his daughter a bicycle for her birthday (i.e. for personal use).
 He decides to withdraw $500 from the business bank account.
 What is the impact on the equation for George’s Catering?

-As with the previous example, when an asset decreases, that asset is credited, as it increases on the debit side and decreases on the credit.
+As with the previous example, when an asset decreases, that asset is credited, as assets increase on the debit side and decrease on the credit side.

-The owner‘s stake in the assets has also decreased.
-The owner’s equity increases on the credit side.
+The owner’s equityincreases on the credit side.
 Therefore, the owner’s equity decreases on the debit side.

 So what do we do with the owner’s equity?
 We debit it.